 Basically, a young patient will need to have his or her individual needs considered and not be given a one-size-fits-all approach to his or her radiation exposure.
-A good children’s dentist will consult with you about your child’s medical history and will document your child’s X-ray protocol based on those facts.
+A good children’s dentist in Roswell will consult with you about your child’s medical history and will document your child’s X-ray protocol based on those facts.

 The American Dental Association and the American Academy of Pediatric Dentistry highly recommend that pediatric radiology be used only after a full assessment and exam have been performed on the patient to determine dose and frequency of radiographs.

 A popular online publication for Dentistry and Oral Health, “Dear Doctor,” states that:

 *According to the Food and Drug Administration, which regulates x-ray equipment, children’s exposure to x-rays is of particular concern for three reasons:

 - Younger patients are more radiosensitive than adults (i.e., the cancer risk per unit dose of x-radiation is higher for younger patients).